s3724447/PP1-baxter/README.md

 Some improvements are suggested at: http://wiki.ros.org/docker/Tutorials/GUI

 - Several containers mount a docker volume under "~/rosie".
 Thus, changes to this directory are persistent and cause changes to the directory with the same name on the container host.
 Be careful!
 Take backups!

+## Human Detector

+Currently only functional with fake human detection from a .csv First, start blue with navigation etc. with the above commands, also run RVIZ.
+Then:

+`docker exec -it vxlab-blue bash`

+`source /ws/devel/setup.bash`

+`roslaunch target_object_detector target_object_detector.launch`

+Then in another terminal window:

+`docker exec -it vxlab-blue bash`

+`source /ws/devel/setup.bash`

+`~/mir100/blue/overwrite_targetlist`

+`rosrun fake_target_detector fake_target_detector_node`

+You will be able to see the fake human detection in RVIZ.

+Detected humans (even fake ones) are published to Rostopic "/recognized_result".